 - Surgery may be needed to check damage to your organs and blood vessels.
 It may also help your healthcare provider find out where you are bleeding from.

 How is a minor GSW treated?

 A minor GSW is diagnosed after an x-ray, ultrasound, CT, or MRI, and a physical exam by your healthcare provider.
 A GSW may be minor if it does not go deep into your skin or damage any of your organs.
-Your healthcare provider may or may not remove the bullet.
-He may clean your wound and close it with stitches or staples.
+Your provider may or may not remove the bullet.
+Your provider may clean your wound and close it with stitches or staples.
 Medicine may be prescribed to decrease your pain or prevent infection.